THE EUROPEAN COMMISSION TRAINEES ASSOCIATION

 Article 4: Members

-1. Any Blue Book trainee is eligible to be a member of the Association.
+1. Any trainee at the European Commission is eligible to become a member of the Association.

 2. Members pay a one-time admission fee determined by the Trainees’ Committee and/or Liaison Committee to receive their T-Card.